onap/policy-parent/docs/development/devtools/devtools.rst

     See the `CLAMP runtime POM <https://github.com/onap/policy-clamp/blob/master/runtime/pom.xml>`_ for an example of the usage of this property.

-2. Unit tests are being executed in the build, in other wirds when the *skipTests* flag is *false*.
+2. Unit tests are being executed in the build, in other words when the *skipTests* flag is *false*.

 You **must** create a unit test in your module that generates the following file: